Meet the board

 Professor Margaret Gardner AO is the current President and Vice Chancellor of Monash University.
 Prior to this Professor Gardner was the President and Vice Chancellor of RMIT from April 2005 to August 2014.
 Professor Gardner is the Chair of Universities Australia, and a director of the Group of Eight and the Australia and New Zealand School of Government.
 Professor Gardner has a first class honours degree in economics and a PhD from the University of Sydney, and held a Fulbright postdoctoral fellowship.

 Ann Sherry AO

 Ann is one of Australia's leading business executives with a career that spans Government, Banking and Cruise Tourism.
-She is currently the Chairman of Carnival Australia, the largest cruise ship operator in Australasia and a division of Carnival Corporation & Plc.
+Most recently, Ann was Chair at Carnival Australia, the largest cruise ship operator in Australasia and a division of Carnival Corporation & Plc.
 After joining as Chief Executive Officer in 2007, she has transformed the industry and growth has been in double digits each year since.
-Ann is the Chair of UNICEF Australia, a Council Member of Philanthropy Australia and currently holds non-executive roles with National Australia Bank, Sydney Airport, Palladium Group, Rugby Australia, Cape York Partnerships, Museum of Contemporary Art Australia and Infrastructure Victoria.
+Ann is the Chair of UNICEF Australia and currently holds non-executive roles with National Australia Bank, Sydney Airport, Palladium Group, Rugby Australia, Cape York Partnerships, Museum of Contemporary Art Australia and Infrastructure Victoria.

 Chris Eccles AO